-Credit Hour: 3 Pre-requisite: None

-This course covers the elements of project management critical to the success of engineering projects: project management framework, strategic management and project selection, project organization, human aspects of project management, conflicts and negotiations, scope management, time management, cost management, risk management, contracts and procurement, project termination, the project management office, and modern developments in project management.
-Integrates and clarifies the principles and tools through case studies from a variety of disciplines.
+Credit Hour: 3 Pre-requisite: No Prerequisite This course covers the elements of project management critical to the success of engineering projects: project management framework, project selection and initiation, project organization, scope management, time management, cost management, resource management, risk management, tradeoffs, and project closing.
+The course also integrates and clarifies the practices and software tools used in project management through a team project and case studies from a variety of disciplines.